tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Infamous?
-Never heard of 'em.
-You mean the Burger Cats?
-Oh hell yeah, Anvorgesa did pretty good at that last StarLadder Minor.
+**How did this roster happen?** Remember TI9 Infamous?
+It's the same guys.

-**How did they qualify?** The tug-of-war between Brazilian and Peruvian Dota went back to the cabinas this year.

-**What can we expect?** This is the longest period of time I've seen a SA squad stick together before qualifying to TI.

-**How to sound smart talking about Infamous** "GAAAAAAAAAAAAAAAAAAAAAAAA"

-**What would success look like?** None of the players using an offensive name during the event.
+**How was their DPC year?** 1070 Points

+***SA DPC S1** - 1st, **ONE Esports Singapore Major\*** - Did not attend, **SA DPC S2** - 1st, **WePlay Kyiv AniMajor** - 3rd*

+SEA had an interesting conundrum this year.
+Since their league was so intra-regionally competitive, no singular team was able to farm the leagues for DPC points.
+As a result, there was a very real possibility that the only SEA team to attend TI would be the SEA regional qualifier winner.

+**What would success look like?** I talked about CIS/EEU not having any team in top 4 at TI for a while.
+SEA, meanwhile, hasn't had a top *8* placement at TI since TI6.

+**What to spam in Twitch chat when beastcoast is winning?** `MASTER KUKU TURUAN MO PA NG IBANG KANTA SI WHITEMON`

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti9teams/infamous.png" alt="Banner"></p>